RosettaCommons/documentation/application_documentation/carbohydrates/GlycanRelax.md

 ```

 -glycan_relax_test, 'Boolean',
+    default = false
     desc = Indicates to go into testing mode for Glycan Relax.
            Will try all torsions in a given PDB in a linear fashion
-    default = false

 -glycan_relax_rounds, 'Integer'
+        default = 75
 	desc = Number of rounds to use for Glycan Relax.
                Total rounds is this # times number of glycan residues in movemap
-	default = 75

 -pack_glycans, 'Boolean',
+        default = false
 	desc = Pack Glycan OH groups during Glycan Relax.
 Currently time consuming
-	default = false

 -final_min_glycans, Boolean
+        default = true
 	desc = 'Do a final minimization of glycans after glycan relax protocol?
-	default = true

 -glycan_relax_movie, Boolean
 	desc = Make a movie of accepts and trials (send to pymol)
 	default = false

 -glycan_relax_kt, Real
+        default = 2.0
 	desc = KT for GlycanRelaxMover
-	default = 2.0

 -glycan_relax_random_start, Boolean
+        default = false
-	desc = "Randomize the starting glycans set to move before the protocol.
+	desc = Randomize the starting glycans set to move before the protocol.
                 Used to create increased diversity.

+-glycan_relax_sugar_bb_start, Boolean
         default = false

--glycan_relax_sugar_bb_start, Boolean
 	desc = "Randomize the starting glycans using sugar bb data before the protocol.
-	default = false

 ```